DaniArnaout/DaniArnaout.github.io/menu/collection-view/parameters.md

 <img width="600" alt="Xcode" src="/menu/collection-view/attachments/collection-view-parameters-dynamic.png">

-But where does Codepack read the value of that variable from?
+But where does Abstract Layer read the value of that variable from?
 You pass it by calling CPStore:

 ```objective-c
 NSString *latitude = ... // Latitude value your read from GPS
 [[CPStore sharedInstance] setValue:latitude forKey:@"latitude"];
 ```

-Don't forget to `#import <Codepack/Codepack.h>` in your class.
+Don't forget to `#import <Abstract Layer/Abstract Layer.h>` in your class.

 It's as simple as that.